The statutory functions of the Governing Body are to:

 b.
 1 local authority governor

 c.
-1 staff governors
+1 staff governor

 d.
 1 headteacher